KingSolomon1954/cpp-bootstrap/Readme.md

 ### Pubishing the Docs

-When satisfied with the site docs, from top level folder, invoke the following to publish the site.
+When satisfied with the generated site docs, from top level folder, invoke the following to publish the site.

 ```bash
 make docs-publish
 ```

-The static website sitting in `_build/site`, is now copied over to the `docs/site` folder and then checked into Git (not pushed yet).
-When your branch is merged to main, a GitHub action kicks in and publishes `docs/site` to GitHub Pages.
-You will need to configure GitHub pages in your repository.
-To configure it, visit your <GitHub repo>/Settings->Pages->GitHub Pages.
+The generated static website sitting in `_build/site`, is copied over to the `docs/site` folder and then checked into Git (not pushed yet).
+Later when your branch is merged to main, a GitHub action kicks in and publishes `docs/site` folder to the actual GitHub Pages website.
+The `docs/site` folder is hard coded into the `deploy-gh-pages.yml` GitHub action.

-The docs-publish rule looks something like this:
+The makefile `docs-publish` rule looks something like this:

 ``` bash
 > make -n docs-publish